What is Canyoneering?

 I’d been doing all these activities that scared me in the hope that it would help me get rid of the fears I had.
 But I realized that it didn’t work that way.
 The fears were always going to be there.
 Those activities only trained me to handle them better.

 And yet, sometimes, I still have my weak moments.
 This was one of those times that I let the fear take over me.
 For some reason, during the third jump, I chickened out even though it was not as high as the previous jumps I did.
 Maybe it was because of the queue that had started to form behind me that made me even more self-conscious.
-Or maybe it had something to do with my little ‘accident’ earlier.
+Or maybe it had something to do with my little ‘accident’ on the second jump.

 So, I skipped two jumps, including the highest one at 40 feet.
 But I still managed to enjoy the experience, swimming beneath stalactites, sliding down rocks, or simply floating in the aquamarine water.